SciLifeLab Data Repository Submission Guidelines

 Description

 This is a mandatory, free-text field where a description of the item can be added.
-Ideally, the item should be self-contained and a user should be able to enter the item directly and find all of the information required to be able to reuse the data.
+Ideally, the item should be self-contained and a user should be able to enter the item directly and find all of the information required to be able to understand and/or use the content e.g. reuse the data.
 For someone interested in the item it can be informative to know the purpose of the item, e.g. why was it generated/produced.
 In this field, information about specific software needed to open a file and the version of the software used by the submitters should be stated, along with a URL or DOI to this software.

 Funding

-For each related material you can also choose for it to show as a separate ‘call-out’ box by ticking Show in linkout area.
+For each related material you can also choose for it to show as a separate “call-out” box by ticking Show in linkout area

 Licence

 This is a mandatory field where a licence for the item is stated.
 A licence normally limits how the item can be reused and altered, in what context it can be used and how the creator should be credited.
 It is recommended that the licence selected be as open as possible.
 The appropriate licence can sometimes be specified by the funder, the publisher or institutional policies.
-If access to the item is restricted, the Restricted Access licence should be chosen.

 Available licences: